edwinst/remedybg_wishlist/README.md

 (see [remedybg on itch.io](https://remedybg.itch.io/remedybg) and [remedybg on the handmade network](https://remedybg.handmade.network/)).
 You should definitely check it out if you're a programmer working on x64-Windows!

+All these wishes are just that: wishes and at most suggestions.
+I understand that feature creep needs to be guarded against.
+I have therefore tried to suggest features that make it easier to "outsource" more fancy stuff to external applications (e.g. by having good access to clipboard functions in all views) and to suggest simpler alternatives for some more complex wishes.

 ## About myself

 I'm a programmer myself and you can see me using remedybg and writing "handmade" C++ code on [twitch](https://www.twitch.tv/edwinst) and [YouTube](https://www.youtube.com/channel/UC2FDMyhLAoQM2HR8zY4m7hw).